-The users of Finley Golf Course would not be affected by the operation of the NEPA Preferred Alternative (C2A) and no noise or visual impacts are anticipated, given the wooded area through which the alignment would traverse.
+The users of Finley Golf Course and Athletic Fields would not be affected by the operation of the NEPA Preferred Alternative (C2A) and no noise or visual impacts are anticipated, given the wooded area through which the alignment would traverse.
 Construction activities may be seen and heard by users, but these impacts would be temporary in nature and would not adversely affect the features of the public golf course that may qualify it for protection under Section 4(f).
 Triangle Transit would work with UNC to minimize construction-related effects and maintain access to the public properties during construction.

-Though the NEPA Preferred Alternative would require Triangle Transit's permanent acquisition of property, the impacts would be minimal and the construction and operation of the D-O LRT would not adversely impact the activities, features, and attributes that may qualify UNC's Finley Golf Course for protection under Section 4(f).
-In a letter dated May 22, 2015, UNC stated, "given Triangle Transit's commitment to implement the Fazio Plan, indications are that the noise and visual impacts should not adversely affect the activities, features, and attributes of Finley Golf Course" (appendix G).
+Though the NEPA Preferred Alternative would require Triangle Transit's permanent acquisition of property, the impacts would be minimal and the construction and operation of the D-O LRT would not adversely impact the activities, features, and attributes that may qualify UNC's Finley Golf Course and Athletic Fields for protection under Section 4(f).
+In a letter dated May 22, 2015, UNC stated, "given Triangle Transit's commitment to implement the Fazio Plan, indications are that the noise and visual impacts should not adversely affect the activities, features, and attributes of Finley Golf Course" (DEIS appendix G).
+Additional coordination between UNC and Triangle Transit staff from June through December 2015 underscored UNC's initial assessment of the D-O LRT Project on the UNC Finley Golf Course and Athletic Fields and affirmed FTA's preliminary evaluation.

-In light of the foregoing, the preliminary determination, pursuant to 23 C.F.R. § 774.3, as to the NEPA Preferred Alternative is that "the use of the [Finley Golf Course and Athletic Fields], including any measures to minimize harm (such as any avoidance, minimization, mitigation, or enhancement measures) committed to by [Triangle Transit], will have a de minimis impact, as defined in 23 C.F.R. § 774.17, on the property."
+In light of the foregoing, the FTA determination, pursuant to 23 C.F.R. § 774.3, as to the NEPA Preferred Alternative is that "the use of the [Finley Golf Course and Athletic Fields], including any measures to minimize harm (such as any avoidance, minimization, mitigation, or enhancement measures) committed to by [Triangle Transit], will have a de minimis impact, as defined in 23 C.F.R. § 774.17, on the property."
+UNC concurred with this determination in a letter to Triangle Transit on December 16, 2015.
+A copy of this concurrence letter is included in FEIS/ROD appendix A.6.

-C1, C1A, and C2 Alternatives
+Little Creek - C1, C1A, and C2 Alternatives